 Spending by some, but not all, Democratic presidential contenders shows an apparent preference for Lyft.

 Vermont senator Bernie Sanders has made six payments to Lyft this quarter, for a total of $921.90.
-He did not spend any money with Uber in that same period and, in fact, has never paid Uber anything, according to historical FEC filings.
+He paid Uber $838.33 during the same period, according to updates the campaign recently made to its FEC filings.